enriquepablo/npl-web/npl_foundation.rst

 and a definition of subset,
 and perhaps some boundary axioms to define a universal and an empty "set".
+In contrast,
-Paul Bernays, in the text quoted above, after dismissing UC, goes on to provide a number of additional axioms, like the axiom of choice or the axiom of infinity, what he called constructive axioms, that gave further form to the set predicates
+Paul Bernays, in the text quoted above, after dismissing UC, goes on to provide a number of additional axioms, like the axiom of choice or the axiom of infinity;
+what he called constructive axioms, that gave further form to the set predicates
 (and quite estranged them from the natural copulas).